AgarwalManas/Advance-Tic-Tac-Toe-Game/README.md

 ```
 18. There will be _no_ other input asked for or expected from the user during the game.
 19. Your game must play a valid game of tic-tac-toe++.
+20. Remember to `push` your changes back to your master repository on GitHib (so that your assignment can be graded).

 ##### Example
 A run of a human versus computer 2-4-3 game might look like the following